 There is no one-size-fits-all grant or scholarship amount or requirements, and both scholarships and grants can come from a variety of entities (including private organizations and federal or state governments).

-As far as gift aid options go, there are some really amazing Tennessee college scholarships available to you–not to mention Tennessee college grants.
-Consider looking into some of these helpful scholarships and grants!
+As far as gift aid options go, there are some really amazing Tennessee college scholarships and grants available to you.
+Consider looking into some of these to help finance your education.

 The Tennessee Promise Scholarship helps cover the remaining cost of tuition and fees after all other available gift aid has been subtracted from the total cost of tuition and fees for eligible students.

-A scholarship for entering freshmen who are enrolled at an eligible postsecondary institution in Tennessee and have graduated from an eligible Tennessee high school less than sixteen months ago.
+This scholarship can assist entering freshmen who are enrolled at an eligible postsecondary institution in Tennessee and have graduated from an eligible Tennessee high school less than sixteen months ago.
+Awards go up to $2,250 per semester.

-Proceeds from the state lottery fund this award which allows eligible entering freshman to supplement the HOPE Scholarship with award amounts up to $1,5000.
+Proceeds from the state lottery fund this award which allows eligible entering freshman to supplement the HOPE Scholarship with funds of up to $1,500.

 Entering freshmen who are enrolled at an eligible postsecondary institution after attending a qualifying Tennessee high school may apply for this grant.
 Award amounts go as high as $1,250 per semester.

-Financially-needy undergraduate students who are residents of Tennessee may qualify for this financial assistance award.
+Undergraduate students who are residents of Tennessee and have financial need may qualify for this award, which goes up to $4,000 per year.
 Recipients must attend or be accepted to an eligible postsecondary institution in Tennessee.

 If you’ve taken out student loans to attend a school in Tennessee, it is never too early to start thinking about your repayment plan.
 And guess what?
 You have quite a few repayment options at your disposal.